 - China was the second largest market for all UK ELT again in 2018 with an average stay of 4.3 weeks.
-It is one of the fastest-growing markets in the state sector and forth largest in the private sector again this year, after moving into the top five for the first time in 2016.
+It was one of the fastest-growing markets in the state sector and forth largest in the private sector, after moving into the top five for the first time in 2016.

-- China is the undisputed top source market for the state sector with 108,907 student weeks, which surged by almost 20% in 2018.
+- China is the undisputed top source market for the UK ELT state sector with 108,907 student weeks, which surged by almost 20% in 2018.

 "The quality of the agents...there were very few irrelevant meetings,and they were well-informed, engaged and already produce for the UK.
 It's always stimulating to go to China – the market seems to be developing at breakneck pace, and you come away bursting with ideas for new groups and products." - Nicole Kennedy, Studio Cambridge

 "It is the best event for schools who want to recruit junior groups from China.
 We have formed a number of very productive partnerships relationships from the roadshow.
 It really was the second and third years where it has really 'borne fruit'." - Tregarran Percival, UKLC